Share this

 Of course, you’ll only realize these benefits if you find the distributor that works for you.
 Use this checklist when you talk to a distributor about a partnership:

-- How long it’ll keep your order in the warehouse
+- How long it will keep your order in the warehouse

 - Price, including penalties for long warehouse stays